boschglobal/dse.clib/README.md

 ## License

-DSE Schemas is open-sourced under the Apache-2.0 license.
+DSE C Library is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) and [NOTICE](./NOTICE) files for details.